apache/airflow/CONTRIBUTING.rst

 ----------------------------------

 You can use either a local virtual env or a Docker-based env.
-The differences between the two are explained `here <https://github.com/apache/airflow/blob/main/CONTRIBUTING.rst#development-environments>`_.
+The differences between the two are explained here_. .._https://github.com/apache/airflow/blob/main/CONTRIBUTING.rst#development-environments

 The local env's instructions can be found in full in the  `LOCAL_VIRTUALENV.rst <https://github.com/apache/airflow/blob/main/LOCAL_VIRTUALENV.rst>`_ file.
 The Docker env is here to maintain a consistent and common development environment so that you can replicate CI failures locally and work on solving them locally rather by pushing to CI.

 You can configure the Docker-based Breeze development environment as follows:

-1. Install the latest versions of the `Docker Community Edition <https://github.com/apache/airflow/blob/main/BREEZE.rst#docker-community-edition>`_ and `Docker Compose <https://github.com/apache/airflow/blob/main/BREEZE.rst#docker-compose>`_ and add them to the PATH.
+1. Install the latest versions of the `Docker Community Edition`_ .. _Docker Community Edition: https://github.com/apache/airflow/blob/main/BREEZE.rst#docker-community-edition_
+   and `Docker Compose`_. ..Docker Compose: https://github.com/apache/airflow/blob/main/BREEZE.rst#docker-compose and add them to the PATH.

 2. Install `jq <https://stedolan.github.io/jq/download/>`_ on your machine.
 The exact command depends on the operating system (or Linux distribution) you use.
    For example, on Ubuntu:

 .. code-block:: bash

    sudo apt install jq

    or on macOS with `Homebrew <https://formulae.brew.sh/formula/jq>`_

 .. code-block:: bash

    brew install jq

 3. Enter Breeze, in airflow folder run:

 .. code-block:: bash

    ./breeze

   Breeze starts with downloading the Airflow CI image from the Docker Hub and installing all required dependencies.

 4. Enter the Docker environment and mount your local sources to make them immediately visible in the environment.